Marlin-DE200/Marlin-DiscoEasy200/README.md

-The configuration settings for these options have been taken from various Thingiverse things and Github repos that purport to support these modifications, however none of these configurations have been tested either.
+The configuration settings for these options have been taken from various Thingiverse things and Github repos that have previously been built to support these modifications, however none of these configurations have yet been tested either.

-Some combinations of these options with Standard builds are compiled for the release, but a firmware build every single combination of options can be manually initiated and built automatically using the same Github Actions workflow.
+Some combinations of these options with Standard builds are compiled automatically for each release, but an individual build for a single combination of any of these options can be manually initiated and built automatically using the same Github Actions workflow.

 ### Documentation